-Following the assessment of impacts, an Environmental and Social Management Plan (ESMP) framework is developed.
+Following the assessment of impacts, an Environmental and Social Management Plan (ESMP) framework was developed.
 This sets out how the impact mitigation and management measures will be put into practice through a suite of specific plans.
-Refer to Section 6.

 Disclosure

 The ESIA report will be disclosed to interested stakeholders.